-A.R.S. §3-365 requires that pesticides with odoriferous characteristics not be applied within one-fourth mile of a school.
-The school district needs to provide to the Board the Pesticide Restrictive Covenants for all parties within a 1⁄4 mile radius of the subject property.
+To demonstrate compliance with these statutes, the school district shall provide to the Board the Pesticide Restrictive Covenants for all parties within a 1/4 mile radius of the subject property.
 It is the responsibility of each school district to see that the document is properly executed and recorded with the appropriate county recorder.
-See Exhibit III.
-H. for an affidavit stating that the subject property is not subject to this requirement.
+A sample pesticide restrictive covenant is available under New School Facilities/Land Acquisition on the SFOB website.